 Inventory constraints due to the microchip shortage have driven used car prices to record highs.
 That means your own used car, which is typically a depreciating asset, could be worth more than, or close to, what you originally paid for it.
 Or, at the very least, it’s worth considerably more than it would be in a stable used car market.
-If you’re thinking of selling your car or trading it in for a new one, it’s important to know how much your car is worth.
+If you’re thinking of selling your car or trading it in for a new one, it’s important to know the value of your vehicle.
 This guide will give you all the information you need to price your vehicle, either for a sale or to help you get a fair price as part of the trade-in process.

 Average Market Value for Top 10 Popular Models